santamasa/optimism/op-supervisor/README.md

 opnodeA->>opgethA: engine forkchoice-update of finalized block
 ```

-Implementers note: the op-supervisor may need "local" data
+Implementers note: the op-supervisor needs "local" data
-from multiple chains before being able to provide "cross" verified updated views.
+from the chains before being able to provide "cross" verified updated views.
 The op-node is not currently notified when the "cross" verified view changes,
 and thus relies on a revisit of the op-supervisor to determine change.